-In 2019-20, it is expected that Queensland will receive around A\$13.868 billion in GST revenue as published in the 2019-20 Commonwealth MYEFO.
+In 2022-23, Queensland will receive around A\$18.5 billion in GST revenue as published in the 2022-23 Budget Update: Mid-Year Fiscal and Economic Review.
 Queensland is currently assessed by the Commonwealth Grants Commission as requiring more than an equal per capita share of the GST distribution.